Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

     Miner: Received ore3 from finder
 ```

-Great, now we can send data between different go routines (gophers) in our
+Great, now we can send data between different goroutines (gophers) in our
 program.
 Before we start writing complex programs with channels, lets first
 cover some crucial to understand channel properties.

 #### Channel Blocking

-Channels block go routines in various situations.
-This allows our go routines to
+Channels block goroutines in various situations.
+This allows our goroutines to
 sync up with each other for a moment, before going on their independently merry
 way.